Model-completeness and decidability of the additive structure of integers expanded with a function for a Beatty sequence: Non-algebraic formulas

-\end{proof} An interesting, but not relevant, observation in regards to the proposition above, is that each $n\ZZ$ is dense in $\ZZ$ with respect to the order defined by $\varphi(x,y)$, and this can be proved similarly.
-Also, according to the proof above, one can add curious notation like ``$[\alpha x]\in (\frac{i}{n},\frac{i+1}{n})$''.
+An interesting, but not directly relevant, observation is that each $n\ZZ$ is dense in $\ZZ$ with respect to the order relation defined by the decimal parts (Axiom \ref{axBasicDLO}).
+More generally, given any congruence class $ n\ZZ+i $ and any interval $ I=(\fp{\alpha a},\fp{\alpha b})\subset(0,1)$, there are infinitely many integers $ c\in n\ZZ+i $ such that $ \fp{\alpha c}\in I $.
+This can be proved using the ideas appeared in the proof of Proposition \ref{prop-Idea}. \end{rem}